Anatomical terms of motion: Pronation and supination

-Pronation and supination are generally to the prone (facing down) or supine (facing up) positions.
+Pronation and supination refer generally to the prone (facing down) or supine (facing up) positions.
 In the extremities, they are the rotation of the forearm or foot so that in the standard anatomical position the palm or sole is facing anteriorly when in supination and posteriorly when in pronation.
 As an example, when a person is typing on a computer keyboard, their hands are pronated; when washing their face, they are supinated.

 Pronation at the forearm is a rotational movement where the hand and upper arm are turned so the thumbs point towards the body.
 When the forearm and hand are supinated, the thumbs point away from the body.
 Pronation of the foot is turning of the sole outwards, so that weight is borne on the medial part of the foot.

 Supination of the forearm occurs when the forearm or palm are rotated outwards.
 Supination of the foot is turning of the sole of the foot inwards, shifting weight to the lateral edge.